simchikoops/Smike/Project.md

 * Some kind of bonus for leftover power, mortals
   Frame reveal time?
 Show frame for best hit time
 * Bonus levels: catch all the coins? challenging stage
+* Tutorial
+  Picture w/o mortals.
+TutorialScene from LevelScene?
+  "Catch coins before they disappear"
+  "Good!
+Coins give you power to stop demons"
+  "Stop demons when they are near but before they dive onto mortals."
+  "Good!
+You stopped the demon using little power."
+  "Be patient!
+Stopping demons at a distance uses a lot of power."

 # Fundamentals